Britney has a B.A. in Environmental Management and Sustainability. Cassie is certified in plant-based nutrition.

 - Measure and cut the PVC pipes.
 Start with the frame of the system and then work your way to the middle.
 Use the elbows to connect all of the piping at the corners, and use the tees to connect the piping on the bottoms.
 The middle will be your downspout for the water pump.
 Make sure that the PVC pipes sit about 2 inches below the top of the tub; this way, there is plenty of room for the net cups.
 Your measurements will depend on the size tub you purchase.

 - Use your drill and10-24 tap in order to install the sprinklers.
 The 180° sprinklers will go around your outside pipes, while the 360° sprinklers will go in the middle.
 Mark where you want them beforehand; that way, you can make sure they are evenly spaced.
-You can use as many sprinklers as you wish; it's better to have too many than too little.
+You can use as many sprinklers as you wish; it's better to have too many than too few.
 We used 12 180° sprinklers on the outside pipes and 4 360° sprinklers on the inside pipes, which worked perfectly.

 - Sit your completed frame into the tub along with your water pump in the middle.
 Measure from your downspout to your water pump.
 Use your coupling and adaptor to attach the PVC to the pump.

 - Use your 1" drill bit to drill a hole for the power cord of your water pump towards the top of the tub.
 The inside of your hydroponic system is complete!

-There are many ways you can improve this system, such as adding a drainage line so that you can easily empty the system when doing water changes, or even add in a float valve and extra water hole with a water reservoir so that gravity will re-fill the tub for you.
+There are many ways you can improve this system, such as adding a drainage line so that you can easily empty the system when doing water changes, or even adding in a float valve and extra water hole with a water reservoir so that gravity will re-fill the tub for you.
 When your plants get large enough, you will definitely have to fill your tub daily with more water, so adding a reservoir would allow for less maintenance.